 Emile and Remy aren't the cafe's first staff rats, however.
-A previous rat named Ivory was brought in to care for a four-week old kitten named Ebony who had feline leukemia.
+A previous rat named Ivory was brought in to care for a four-week old kitten named Ebony, who had feline leukemia.
 Due to the contagiousness of this illness, Ebony couldn't be around other cats so Ivory was brought in to keep her company.
-Unfortunately, both Ebony and Ivory passed away a few months ago.
+Unfortunately, both Ebony and Ivory passed away.

 READ MORE: How to Spot Feline Leukemia